OlympusDAO-Education/Documentation/basics/inverse-bonds.md

 ## What are inverse bonds?

-Inverse bonds have been introduced as a protocol lever in [OIP-76](https://snapshot.org/#/olympusdao.eth/proposal/0xa544837835f3c4e681efba18d33623d4eb2acedec352dfc3c926a45902cd3612) as a way to support the price of OHM when below the backing per OHM.
+Inverse bonds have been introduced as a protocol lever in [OIP-76](https://snapshot.org/#/olympusdao.eth/proposal/0xa544837835f3c4e681efba18d33623d4eb2acedec352dfc3c926a45902cd3612) as a way to support the price of OHM when it is below the backing per OHM.
 As their name suggests, one can think of inverse bonds as doing the "inverse" of what a regular bond does: instead of taking a treasury asset in exchange for OHM, **it takes in OHM in exchange for an asset from the treasury**.